People Clerk helps you with your small claims court lawsuit.Get Started

 You lend your friend $3000 and tell them you would like to get paid back in 60 days but your friend doesn’t pay you back.

-The NY statute of limitation for lawsuits involving property damage is → 3 years from the date the damage occurred.
+The NY statute of limitation for lawsuits involving property damage is → 3 years from the date the damage occurred or from when the property was taken.
 (N.Y.
-C.P.L.R. § 214(4))
+C.P.L.R. § 214(4), (N.Y.
+C.P.L.R. § 214(3), Vigilant Insurance Company of America v.
+Housing Authority of the City of El Paso, Texas)

 For injuries to property caused by latent (not yet discoverable) effects of exposure to any substance upon or within property → 3 years from the date of discovery, or the date it could have reasonably been discovered.
 (N.Y.
 C.P.L.R. §214-C(2))